-Remember, all requirements must be completed before any funds are disbursed.
-To check your financial aid status, log in to https://saddleback.verifymyfafsa.com(link is external).
-Any outstanding documents to complete your file will be shown there.
+Remember, all outstanding tasks must be completed before any funds are disbursed.
+To check your financial aid status, log in to https://saddleback.verifymyfafsa.com.

-California College Promise Grant (CCPG) – The CCPG allows California residents and Dream Act students to waive the $46 per unit fee and a portion of the parking permit fee.
-There is no minimum number of units required and it is based on income.
-A student may complete the FAFSA to apply or Dream Act application for consideration of the CCPG fee waiver.
+California College Promise Grant (CCPG) – The CCPG allows eligible CADAA and FAFSA applicants who reside in California to waive the $46 per unit fee and a portion of the parking permit fee.
+There is no minimum number of units required and eligibility is based on your financial aid application.
+A student must complete the CADAA or FAFSA application for consideration of the CCPG fee waiver.
 If a student pays for their fees upfront and is eligible for the CCPG, they may request a refund by contacting the Student Payment Office.

 Cal Grant –Cal Grant is offered by the State of California and is open to California residents attending a college or university in California.
 The grant has an annual application deadline of March 2 for the following academic year and is based on need, income, and GPA.
-For California Community College students only, the second deadline of September 2nd has been established.
-Students must file a FAFSA or Dream Act application and a GPA Verification prior to the deadline, in order to be considered.
-The Cal Grant is based on residency, proof of need, income, GPA, and other ‘point’ based criteria.
-Income and asset ceilings, determined by the California Student Aid Commission (CSAC), will be checked annually for all new and continuing students.
+For California Community College students only, a second deadline of September 2nd has been established.
+Students must file a CADAA or FAFSA application and a GPA Verification prior to the deadline, in order to be considered.

-Student Success Completion Grant (SSCG) - The Student Success Completion Grant (SSCG) is a new grant which began in Fall 2018 for Cal Grant B and C recipients attending a California Community College full-time (12 units or more).
+Student Success Completion Grant (SSCG) - The Student Success Completion Grant (SSCG) provides additional funding for Cal Grant B or C recipients attending a California Community College full-time (12 units or more).
 Students will be automatically reviewed for eligibility if they meet the eligibility requirements.
-The SSCG provides students with an additional $1298 - $4000 annually depending on the number of units they enroll in.
-A student must complete a FAFSA or a Dream act application.
+The SSCG provides students with an additional $2596 - $8000 annually depending on the number of units they enroll in.
+A student must complete a CADAA or FAFSA application to be considered.

-Federal Work-Study – The Federal Work-Study program allows students to earn a paycheck by working a part-time job on or off-campus and gain valuable experience.
-Money received from Work-Study does not count as income on the FAFSA.
+Federal Work-Study – The Federal Work-Study program allows students to earn a paycheck by working a part-time job on or off-campus while gaining valuable experience.
 Students must be enrolled in at least 6 units (half-time) to be considered and it is awarded based on financial need.
 A student must complete the FAFSA, indicate they are interested in work-study, and submit all required documents.
-Eligible students will be notified via their school-provided email address.
+Eligible students will be notified via their student email address.

 Scholarships– Scholarships are sources of free money for students to use towards educational expenses.
 Scholarships may be awarded based on financial need, grades, test scores, athletic ability, major, special talents, volunteer experience, or heritage.
 For more information on available scholarships, you may visit our scholarship website.
 When applying to scholarships not affiliated with Saddleback College, keep in mind scholarships should be free to apply for.
 If they ask for money to apply, it is likely a scam.

-Other Sources of Assistance – Do not overlook other campus-based programs that may offer other sources of assistance that may be available to you!
+Other Sources of Assistance – Do not overlook other campus programs that may offer other sources of assistance that may be available to you!